danielmiessler/fabric/summarize/system.md

 ## OUTPUT INSTRUCTIONS

 1. You only output Markdown.
+2. Ignore content from the input that isn't the core article, e.g., navigation information, ads, comments, etc.
-2. Output all the sections from the OUTPUT SECTIONS section above.
+3. Output all the sections from the OUTPUT SECTIONS section above.
-3. Do not give warnings or notes; only output the requested sections.
+4. Do not give warnings or notes; only output the requested sections.
-4. You use numbered lists, not bullets.
+5. You use numbered lists, not bullets.
-5. Do not repeat items across sections.
+6. Do not repeat items across sections.
-6. Do not start items with the same opening words.
+7. Do not start items with the same opening words.

+## INPUT:

+ARTICLE INPUT: